Ordinary Time: July 11th

 An early source credits Pius with the decree that all heretics willing to repent should be received and baptized.
 Tradition holds that he died a martyr and was buried on Vatican Hill.

 Excerpted from The Popes: A Papal History

 An appeal from our founder, Dr. Jeffrey Mirus:

 Dear reader: If you found the information on this page helpful in your pursuit of a better Catholic life, please support our work with a donation.
-Your donation will help us reach five million Truth-seeking readers worldwide this year.
+Your donation will help us reach seven million Truth-seeking readers worldwide this year.
 Thank you!

 Progress toward our year-end goal ($25,337 to go):